-Ghorayeba cookies are very easy to make, they should be baked until just done but not to be browned, they should comes out still white.
+Ghorayeba cookies are very easy to make, they should be baked until just done but not to be browned, they should come out still white.
 They are so fragile so be careful when handling and presenting them.
 They store very well, up to two weeks.

 Ghorayeba comes in many different shapes but the above shape is the most common one.
 Sometimes the dough is placed in a piping bag and piped into a crescent shape or full circle.
 It is usually topped with pistachios or pine nuts and sometimes topped with candied edibles like sugar pearls.

-- 2 cups of all purpose flour.
+- 2 cups (260g) all purpose flour. , sifted.

 - Start by creaming ghee until it gets pale and fluffy.